hashicorp/terraform-provider-azurerm/website/docs/r/api_management_property.html.markdown

 In addition to all arguments above, the following attributes are exported:

-* `id` - The ID of the API Management Group.
+* `id` - The ID of the API Management Property.

 ## Import

-API Management Groups can be imported using the `resource id`, e.g.
+API Management Properties can be imported using the `resource id`, e.g.

 ```shell
 terraform import azurerm_api_management_property.example /subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/example-resources/providers/Microsoft.ApiManagement/service/example-apim/properties/example-apimp